 She is currently working on three long-term projects:

-1. A book manuscript on the concept of reputation.
+1. A book manuscript on reputation and evaluation in online settings.

-3. The Limits of Promotion, a research project investigating the implications of corporate marketing and other commercial strategies for cultural practices and processes.
+3. An ongoing research project addressing the implications of corporate marketing and other commercial strategies for cultural practices and processes.

 Melissa Aronczyk holds a Ph.D. from the Department of Media, Culture, and Communication at New York University.